 Assembling the apple blackberry pie

-01. I like to use a loose bottom non-stick flan tin for my pies as it’s easier to take the pie out and I get a prettier crust with the fluted sides.
+01. I like to use a loose bottom non-stick tart pan for my pies as it’s easier to take the pie out and I get a prettier crust with the fluted sides.
 If you don’t have a loose bottom pie tin then you could use a normal round dish or any pie dish of your choice.

 I roll the pastry on my rolling pin and carefully I place it into the pie dish.
 If it breaks a little bit at the edges, there is no need to worry.
 You can press it with your fingers and fix it.
 Although I’m not blind baking the pie pastry before adding the filling, I like to prick the bottom layer with a fork.
 This allows the steam to escape so that the pie crust doesn’t puff up in the oven and you get an even surface at the bottom.